MikuDroid/EnableCSBot/README.md

 Whole script kanged from [CSBotEnabler](https://github.com/Arkshine/CSBotEnabler) , also included [CS Bot Menu](https://steamcommunity.com/sharedfiles/filedetails/?id=1725204346)

 __What are the difference?__
--Plug and play (i hope)
+ - Plug and play (i hope)
--Included Bot Menu so you don't have to use console for adjusting bot settings -Included stock maps NAV
+ - Included Bot Menu so you don't have to use console for adjusting bot settings
+ - Included stock maps NAV

 ## Configuration